bxparks/AUniter/README.md

 # AUniter

-A set of command line tools for compiling Arduino sketches, uploading them to microcontroller boards, and validating unit tests written in [AUnit](https://github.com/bxparks/AUnit).
+Command line tools for compiling Arduino sketches, uploading them to microcontroller boards, and validating unit tests written in [AUnit](https://github.com/bxparks/AUnit).
 The tools also work with the [Jenkins](https://jenkins.io) continuous integration system.